gus-skywalker/budget-app/docs/AUTH_CONTRACT_FRONTEND.md

 ## Notes
 - Paths without `/api` are non-canonical for current frontend integration.
-- Context switch (`select-company` / `clear-company`) must be followed by token replacement in client state.
+- Context switch (`select-workspace` / `clear-workspace`) must be followed by token replacement in client state.
+- `select-company` / `clear-company` remain backend compatibility aliases only.